Addressing Model Inaccuracies in Transmission Network Reconfiguration via Diverse Alternatives

-Recently, a new paradigm has emerged to face model inaccuracies: exploring diverse alternative actions, instead of increasing the modeling detail.
+Recently, a new paradigm has emerged to face model inaccuracies: exploring a variety of alternative actions, instead of increasing the modeling detail.
 For example, the GridOptions tool \cite{viebahnC2GridOptionsTool} proposes a workflow to generate a set of topological reconfiguration alternatives that satisfy different trade-offs between various objectives and are behaviorally diverse.
 However, the GridOptions workflow is built on a brute-force evaluation of all possible actions followed by several sequential filtering steps, including metaheuristics.
-The integration of different objectives at various stages of the workflow complicates the quantification of their individual impact. \cite{dorferPowerGridCongestion2022} propose an approach based on AlphaZero using tree search to provide different topological alternatives from which the human operator can choose.
+The integration of different objectives at various stages of the workflow complicates the quantification of their individual impact.
+The work of \cite{dorferPowerGridCongestion2022} proposes an approach based on AlphaZero using tree search to provide different topological alternatives from which the human operator can choose.
 Their alternatives were generated according to the best performance with respect to a primary value function and do not explicitly aim for diversity to account for model inaccuracies.

-In this paper, we adapt the human-in-the-loop modeling-to-generate-alternatives (HITL-MGA) approach of \cite{lombardiHumanintheloopMGAGenerate2025} to generate diverse alternatives in transmission network reconfiguration.
+An approach known as modeling-to-generate alternatives (MGA) has the potential to generate topological alternatives that address model inaccuracies.
 The paradigm of MGA builds on the observation that complex decision-making problems often can not be fully captured by mathematical models \cite{brill_modeling_1982}.
 In this case, diverse near-optimal solutions may perform nearly as well as the optimum, while performing better with respect to unmodeled aspects.
 MGA is typically applied in long-term planning of energy capacity expansion, to provide alternative investment plans within a predefined budget \cite{decarolisUsingModelingGenerate2011}.
-To the author's knowledge, the present work is the first application of MGA to network topology reconfiguration.
+To the authors' knowledge, the present work is the first application of MGA to network topology reconfiguration.